davidmarkclements/fast-safe-stringify/readme.md

 Gracefully handles circular structures instead of throwing.

 Provides a deterministic ("stable") version as well that will also gracefully handle circular structures.
 See the example below for further information.
-For the stable version also look at: [`safe-stable-stringify`][].

 ## Usage